 My team designs and creates Software Development Life Cycle products from the ground up.
-As an analyst in the Development Practices team within the Technology Division, I am currently working on an automated remote testing framework for one of the core platforms at the firm.
+As an associate in the Development Practices team within the Technology Division, I am currently working on an automated remote testing framework for one of the core platforms at the firm.
 The firm’s diverse business requirements mean that we cannot simply use an out-of-the-box solution.
 Instead, we are asked to create, design and implement solutions from the ground up.
 I have never before had a chance to design software with such high requirements for robustness and scale, which I find both challenging and fun.

 I am fulfilled by the process of working as a team, combining creativity and technical skills, and collectively building and delivering a solution.
 I have learned that ability and willingness determines how much responsibility you are given here, not necessarily whether you are senior or junior.
 The hierarchy is flat – senior people enjoy working with those more junior and will listen to their ideas.